 What to do with this activity?

-Click on the yellow Activity link below for a great story from Ask About Ireland.
+Click on the yellow Activity link below for a story from Ask About Ireland.
+We suggest you download the PDF version if the .swf file doesn't open for you.
 You might read it aloud with your 5 to 7 year old.
-It's a story about a king in ancient Ireland who kept a terrible secret.
+It's a story about a king in ancient Ireland who had a terrible secret.